chiefpansancolt/simplecov-tailwind.chiefpansancolt.dev/src/pages/docs/installation.md

 ---
 title: Installation
-description: installation steps to add Simplecov Tailwindcss.
+description: Installation steps to add Simplecov Tailwindcss.
 ---

-Quasi sapiente voluptates aut minima non doloribus similique quisquam.
-In quo expedita ipsum nostrum corrupti incidunt.
-Et aut eligendi ea perferendis.
+Find out how to install Simplecov Tailwind to your project and use the most out of it!

 ---